mutecomm/mute/doc/keyserver.md

 Biased selection/deletion:
 - Calculate the remaining litetime of the key in question: `n = NOTAFTER-NOW()`
-- Calculate the maximum lifetime of all keys eligable for selection:
+- Calculate the maximum lifetime of all keys eligible for selection:
   `m = max(lifetime)`
 - Generate random value `0 < r < m : r = random(0,m)`
 - If `r > n`, the key is a deletion candidate.